awsug/blog/content/post/know-your-aws-community-day-india-2020-speaker-yogesh-sharma.md

 title = "Know Your AWS Community Day India 2020 Speaker -Yogesh Sharma"

 +++
-Yogesh Sharma is working as a Cloud Architect at TCS, Australia will be speaking on "**Intelligent Serverless and Scalable Real-Time Data Pipeline using Kinesis, Fargate, and CFN**" at <time> on <date> at AWS Community Day India 2020.
+Yogesh Sharma is working as a Cloud Architect at TCS, Australia will be speaking on "**Intelligent Serverless and Scalable Real-Time Data Pipeline using Kinesis, Fargate, and CFN**" from 10:00 AM - 10:45 AM Track 2 on 16th October 2020 at AWS Community Day India 2020.

 [Speaker Introduction]()<URL>